 There are a variety of options available via keyboard shortcuts, or via the top menu bar on Mac when Review is in window mode.
 Use Cmd + F on Mac to toggle between full screen and window mode.

-Ctrl + Alt + S (or top menu bar Misc -> Edit Shortcuts) will bring up the shortcut editor allowing you to view and edit all available keyboard shortcuts.
+Ctrl + Alt + S will bring up the shortcut editor allowing you to view and edit all available keyboard shortcuts.